- 360° video

 - A committee of museum and heritage experts from across Canada who review quick pitches and evaluate proposals for the Medium and Large investment streams.

-- A document, signed by the lead organization and DMC, that sets out an online project’s requirements and responsibilities.
+- A document, signed by the lead organization and the Canadian Museum of History who administers the DMC investment program, that sets out an online project’s requirements and responsibilities.

 - Alternative text (Alt text)